 For a unique spin on breakfast, why not combine two classics?
-Muffins and french toast.
-Made with your favorite muffin mix, we get a fluffy batch of french toast that's packed with flavor in every bite.
+Muffin mix french toast is made with your favorite muffin mix to get a fluffy batch of french toast that's packed with flavor in every bite.

 We often eat french toast for breakfast and always look for unique ways to make it.
-From our Sourdough French Toast to our Tortillas French Toast, our Egg White French Toast, and even our English Muffin French Toast, we find new ways to give a spin on a classic.
+From our Sourdough French Toast and Tortillas French Toast, our Egg White French Toast, and even our English Muffin French Toast, we find new ways to give a spin on a classic.

 This recipe was an instant favorite, and it's not hard to see why.
 With so many possibilities, we can always have a unique and exciting breakfast.